bernhardAxonIvy/doc/source/designer-guide/introduction/menus.rst

    See also :ref:`toolbar` section.

 3 - Preferences
-   Opens the Preferences editor for the |axon-ivy| specific preferences only.
+   Opens the Preferences editor for the Axon Ivy specific preferences only.

    See also :ref:`workspace-preferences` section.